geeksville/Micro-RTSP/README.md

 ## Video is delayed

 Most players do a buffering.
-For example VLC by default sets a cache to 1000ms, resulting in a delay.
-If you want to remove the delay set the ` :network-caching=0` - in the UI it's hidden under `Show more options`.
+For example VLC by default sets a cache to 1000ms, resulting in a noticable delay.
+If you want to remove the delay set the `:network-caching=0` - in the UI it's hidden under `Show more options`.

 # Issues and sending pull requests